Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: Proofs of Section - Stage 3

 Thus, the payoffs are a function of $\tilde{p}$ and $\Delta p$.
 Now, to get the second main result of this section, we compare the payoff of the candidate answers with the payoff of the candidate strategies when $z=0$ considering different values of $\tilde{p}$ and $\Delta p$, and pick the maximum as the equilibrium strategy of the CP.
 Thus Theorem~\ref{theorem:p_tilde_new} is proved as follows:

-\begin{proof}{Proof of Theorem~\ref{theorem:p_tilde_new}:} Now, for different regions of $\Delta p$, we compare the payoffs of the candidate equilibrium strategies characterized in Theorem~\ref{lemma:summarycandidatesz=1_new} to each other and also to the equilibrium strategies in Theorem~\ref{lemma:CP_z=0_new}, and use tie-breaking assumptions (whenever needed) to characterize the equilibrium strategies of the CP.
+\begin{proof} Now, for different regions of $\Delta p$, we compare the payoffs of the candidate equilibrium strategies characterized in Theorem~\ref{lemma:summarycandidatesz=1_new} to each other and also to the equilibrium strategies in Theorem~\ref{lemma:CP_z=0_new}, and use tie-breaking assumptions (whenever needed) to characterize the equilibrium strategies of the CP.

 First consider $\Delta p\leq \kappa_u \tilde{q}_{p}-t_{NoN}$.
 In this case, $\Delta p$ satisfies the necessary condition of candidate strategy (c) in Theorem~\ref{lemma:summarycandidatesz=1_new}.
 In addition, note that by \eqref{equ:payoffCPinCandidatesz=1_new}, $\pi_{CP,(c)}>\pi_{CP,(a)}$ and $\pi_{CP,(c)}>\pi_{CP,(b)}$ (by $\tilde{q}_{p}>\tilde{q}_f$).
 Thus, for this region, (c) is chosen if and only if this strategy yields a higher or equal (by tie-breaking assumption \ref{assumption:tie4}) payoff than the payoff when $z^{eq}=0$, that is $\kappa_u \tilde{q}_f$ (by Theorem~\ref{lemma:CP_z=0_new}).
 Thus, using Lemma~\ref{lemma:thresh_on_delta_p_z10_new_1}, $z^{eq}=1$, and $(q^{eq}_N,q^{eq}_{NoN})=(0,\tilde{q}_{p})\in F^L_1$ if $\tilde{p}\leq \tilde{p}_{t,1}$.
 Otherwise $z^{eq}=0$, since the payoff of (c) and subsequently (a) and (b) are smaller than the payoff when $z^{eq}=0$.
 Thus, in this case, the equilibrium strategy can be found using Theorem~\ref{lemma:CP_z=0_new}.
 This is item 1 of the theorem.